 The institute, held in South Africa, brought together 34 young scholars and civil society practitioners from Africa, Europe, Latin America, North America, and Asia.

-Professor Ann Stoler discusses the launch of NSSR's new summer program, the Institute for Critical Social Inquiry.
+Anthropology professor Ann Stoler discusses the launch of NSSR's new summer program, the Institute for Critical Social Inquiry.